SirLemmings/Semaphore_Live_Client/README.txt

 Welcome to the prototype implementation of the Semaphore client

 Simply run client_node to connect to the network.
-It will create a 'Client' folder in the Home directory that stores node data
+It will create a 'Client' folder that stores node data (Mac: in home directory, Linux: in local directory)

 Or, if you want to run the source: